petermoorey/petermoorey.github.io/_posts/2021-03-03-adding-azure-pipeline-comments.markdown

 # The Pipeline

+Before setting up the pipeline, enable the ADO project 'Build Service' permissions allow 'Contribute to pull requests'.
+Go to ADO Settings > Repositories > Permissions > Select the project Build Service > Tick 'Contribute to pull requests'.

-The pipeline is defined in YAML format and stored in the ADO code repository.
+The pipeline is best defined in YAML format and stored in the ADO code repository.
 A task executes a Python script which does something according to your needs and posts the results as a comment to the pull request.
-One important point is that a variable 'System.AccessToken' must be assigned to the task, in order to expose the token used to authenticate to ADO API when adding the comment.
+One important point is that a variable 'System.AccessToken' must be assigned to the task, in order to expose the automatically generated token used to authenticate to ADO API.

+*azure-pipelines.yml*
 ```yaml
 # ADO Pipeline Definition
 trigger: